 How does AT&T compare to Verizon Fios internet?

 You probably recognize Verizon and AT&T as two of the biggest names in internet service.
 That’s no surprise since both have millions of customers throughout the United States.
-Another thing the two internet service providers (ISPs) have in common is that both provide fiber internet services, with the top AT&T speed vs. Verizon coming in at 1000Mbps.

 Who AT&T and Verizon Fios internet are for